 © 2008 Terry Larson

 Bio: Terry Larson is a retired NASA aeronautical space engineer, now busily engaged in mostly sci-fi writing.
-He has self-published two novels ("House of Parrotise" and "Trail Angels and Devils") through Xlibris.com and is now beginning to try to publish short sci-fi stories from the 80 he has written.
-His shaggy dog tale A Dog's Story appeared in the March 2008 edition of Aphelion.
+He has self-published two novels ("House of Parrotise" and "Trail Angels and Devils") through Xlibris.com.
+This last year he has had ten short stories published on internet magazines, including two, A Dog's Story and Beyond Dreaming that appeared in the March and September 2008 editions of Aphelion.

 E-mail: Terry Larson